-Our friends at St John’s have been wonderfully generous donors to the town’s Foodbank.
-They tell us of the continuing and growing need, so St Mary’s will be collecting food from next weekend.
 Please bring your donations and place them in the boxes provided.
-The organisation has very a very clear picture of what they can and cannot use.
+The organisation has a very clear picture of what they can and cannot use.
 Please read this carefully before donation.

 DO NOT Donate: Bread, biscuits (donated by Warburtons and Farmhouse biscuits.
 Thank God for their generosity!).
-Frozen goods or those that will rot quickly.
+Frozen goods.

 — 0 0 0 —

 Anyone want to volunteer from Christ the King to collect for and deliver to the Foodbank?
-Contact Tony Waters
+Call Tony Waters on 01282 700905.